-American Buddhism doesn't reject modern living in western culture, but rather integrates the premises of meditation and mindfulness with living a full, rich life of excitment and fun.
+American Buddhism doesn’t reject modern living in western culture, but rather integrates the premises of meditation and mindfulness with living a full, rich life.

 Some of the main components tenets of American Buddhism as taught by Rama include:

-Mindfulness is the twin practice to meditation in that it is meditation practiced as you go about your daily activities.
-It's a practice that is focused on translating the light, power and silent awareness experienced in meditation, into the moments and decisions of everyday life.
-When the light and awareness that comes from daily meditation is focused like a laser beam onto everything we do in life, work, play, relationships, then we will make right choices, choices that continually bring us to higher awareness and greater understanding.
-And this is essential to gaining greater awareness, control, power and silence to enhance our lives and keep meditation on a revolutionary track.
+- Mindfulness is the twin practice to meditation in that it is a meditative practice as you go about your daily activities.
+It’s a practice that is focused on translating the light, power, and silent awareness experienced in meditation, into the moments and decisions of everyday life.
+When the light and awareness that comes from daily meditation is focused like a laser beam onto everything we do in life, work, play, relationships, then we will make the right choices, choices that continually bring us to higher awareness and greater understanding.
+And this is essential to gaining greater awareness, control, power, and silence to enhance our lives and keep meditation on a revolutionary track.

 American Buddhist Teacher Rama – Dr. Frederick Lenz

-Rama created talks, books, music and videos that convey the luminosity and truth of enlightenment.
-Ultimately, Rama's brand of American Buddhism is a transmission of the light of the superconscious from an American enlightened teacher - Rama - to you, the modern student.
-The study provides you with all the tools, awareness, strength and love to grow and evolve, to achieve self mastery, to continually experience the buddha within.
+Rama created talks, books, music, and videos that convey the luminosity and truth of enlightenment.
+Ultimately, Rama’s brand of American Buddhism is a transmission of the light of the superconscious from an enlightened teacher to you, the modern student.
+The study provides you with all the tools, awareness, strength, and love to grow and evolve, to achieve self-mastery, to continually experience the buddha within.